elunico/tecoradors/README.md

 [Find the pypi package here](https://pypi.org/project/tecoradors-elunico/)

-Named based on my name which starts with a T.
+Named based on my name which starts with a T. You can find more information reading the docstrings of the functions

 ### Decorators are
   *  accepts
   *  json_serializable
   *  spread